interfiberschool/v5dbg/docs/docs/cpp/macros/debug/ntask.md

 !!! danger "Required environment"
     - This macro **requires** the debug server to have been initialized before being called.

+!!! bug "Task names"
+    Make sure that every task has a **unique name** otherwise tasks can be confused internally by the debug server.

 ## Example